 The historic American nation, as it had evolved by 1965, will still exist—but it may well be forced to seek new expression.

 None of this was necessary.

 was published, I would still say that playing even a small role in the destiny of a great nation is a privilege, regardless of profitability.
 And (more evidence that diversity is strength) I remember the words of a great man

-In seeking to do so, it encounters obstacles which are deeply rooted in human nature.
+The supreme function of statesmanship is to provide against preventable evils.In seeking to do so, it encounters obstacles which are deeply rooted in human nature.
 One is that by the very order of things such evils are not demonstrable until they have occurred: At each stage in their onset there is room for doubt and for dispute whether they be real or imaginary.
 By the same token, they attract little attention in comparison with current troubles, which are both indisputable and pressing: whence the besetting temptation of all politics to concern itself with the immediate present at the expense of the future.Above all, people are disposed to mistake predicting troubles for causing troubles and even for desiring troubles: "if only", they love to think, "if only people wouldn`t talk about it, it probably wouldn`t happen".Perhaps this habit goes back to the primitive belief that the word and the thing, the name and the object, are identical.At all events, the discussion of future grave but, with effort now, avoidable evils is the most unpopular and at the same time the most necessary occupation for the politician.
 Those who knowingly shirk it, deserve, and not infrequently receive, the curses of those who come after.Enoch Powell`s speech to the Annual General Meeting of the West Midlands Area Conservative Political Centre, Birmingham, England, April 20, 1968.]

 Whatever the outcome, I do believe that all my children will at least exempt me, while their country suffers what certainly seems to be on the current course an inevitable doom